2115425Amar/BlogWebsiteBackend/readme.md

 ## Overview

 This API provides functionality to manage blog posts, comments, and likes.
-It includes endpoints for creating posts, creating comments, liking and unliking posts, and retrieving all posts.
+It includes endpoints for creating, updating, and deleting posts, as well as adding comments and liking or unliking posts.

 ## Features

 - **Create Post**: Add a new blog post.
 - **Get All Posts**: Retrieve a list of all blog posts.
+- **Update Post**: Modify an existing post.
+- **Delete Post**: Remove a post from the database.
 - **Create Comment**: Add a comment to a specific post.
 - **Like a Post**: Like a specific post.
 - **Unlike a Post**: Remove a like from a specific post.